 Please contact the Global Partnerships Unit (International) for overseas partnerships or Educational Partnerships (UK) for UK partnerships, at the initial enquiry stage, to discuss developing a new collaborative partnership.
 The process includes an initial due diligence check alongside the faculty’s submission, which is then considered by the Executive Board.
 Subject to approval, a formal approval visit to the prospective partner takes place.

 Each stage of the process involves the scrutiny of a range of supporting materials.
 This includes documentation supplied by the prospective partner, alongside other evidence obtained from central DMU departments and the faculty.
 External agencies and organisations may also provide additional documentation, where appropriate.

 Full details on the process for approving a new collaborative partnership can be found in the guide to managing collaborative provision.
 The guide outlines the key stages for collaborative partnership approval, from the initial enquiry, gaining approval in principle, and the partnership approval event.
 Separate guidance on introducing new collaborative programmes at existing partners is also included.

-Please contact the Academic Partnerships Unit at the initial enquiry stage, to discuss developing a new collaborative partnership.
+Please contact Educational Partnerships (UK) or the Global Partnerships Unit (International) at the initial enquiry stage, to discuss developing a new collaborative partnership.
 Additional guidance and support for both faculties and prospective partners is available.